CJavierArzolay/WinDotPuzzle/README.md

 # WinDotPuzzle
+### A "name-that-i-don't-know" game but with gui.
-Config files for my GitHub profile. its just the same game that the another one but this time its in a window, pretty cool if you ask me 😎
+Its just the same game that the another one but this time its in a window, i'm also not very smart to add something else to this normal, and... **simple** readme